LdeAlejandro/rhcsa10-fixed-Sanger-exam/README.md

 - Next, move /tmp/hosts to the directory /var/www/html/hosts and ensure this file can be accessed by the Apache web server.

 ---
+## Task 13: Managing SSH Access

+### Requirements

+- Configure SSH key-based authentication between `server1` and `server2`.
+- The authentication must use an SSH key protected with a passphrase.
+- Ensure that the `root` user on `server1` can log in to `server2` without being prompted for a password or passphrase.
+- The login process must complete automatically after the initial configuration.

+---

 ## Task 14: Finding Files